Best daily deals

 Capacitive touch controls allow quick inputs like call controls and music playback options.

 Let’s cut to the chase: the MOMENTUM 4 Wireless from Sennheiser is a great-sounding headset that requires little tinkering, but the ANC is not as good as the Bose QC 45 or Sony WH-1000XM5.
-Even though the MOMENTUM 4 Wireless’ ANC performance falls comparatively short, it still has very good ANC.
-With Sennheiser’s headset, you get support for the aptX HD and aptX Adaptive Bluetooth codecs, which can’t be said of Sony or Bose’s headsets.
-The microphone sounds pretty good on the MOMENTUM headset, but it can’t compare to the WH-1000XM5.
-In our Bose QC 45 vs Sennheiser MOMENTUM 4 Wireless article, most readers find Sennheiser’s headset to have a better microphone though.
-It’s currently $279.85 at Amazon.
+Even though the MOMENTUM 4 Wireless ANC performance falls comparatively short, it still has very good ANC.
+With Sennheiser’s headset, you get support for the aptX and aptX Adaptive Bluetooth codecs, which can’t be said of Sony or Bose’s headsets.
+Also, the default tuning of the MOMENTUM 4 Wireless gets very close to our ideal.

 Sony WH-1000XM4